Updated: Jul 20

 Think circles.
 I remember this advice as far back as my teenage years and wanting to ride my Schwinn Continental as powerfully and efficiently as the pros.
 There were no clip-in pedals back then.
 It was the up and down of regular pedals, or the possibility of spinning – with toe-clips.
 If you saw a bicycle in the 1970’s with toe-clips dangling underneath un-occupied pedals, it was a sure sign of a serious cyclist.
 It was someone in the pursuit of thinking and creating – circles.

 Folks will often ask me how long I have been cycling, as if it were something new.
 My standard reply is that I never got the “memo” to stop.
-Learning to ride at about five years of age, my relationship with riding is now approaching the half century mark.
+Learning to ride at about five years of age, my relationship with riding is now approaching sixty years.
 To say that cycling and spinning has had a major influence on my life is what the German language captures well in the word – unterbewertung – understatement.

 I was recently doing a 360 interview for an executive that I am coaching.
 In the conversation with one of his direct reports, the interviewee described the leader as having more conversations one on one with his direct reports than with the team as a whole.
 The unintended consequence of this practice left the leader holding a lot of important information and the rest of the team not knowing as much.
 As he was describing this to me, a clear visual came to mind.
 The leader was the hub – all his direct reports were the spokes.
 They were all connected to the leader and yet they were missing the one piece that connected them to each other – They were missing the rim of the wheel.